How do I get my children's book published?

 Should I be afraid to submit my story—what if someone takes my idea?

-I’ve judged a few competitions over the years and am always surprised by how few really original stories are submitted.
+I’ve judged a few competitions over the years and was surprised by how few truly original stories are submitted.
 I developed an appreciation for the readers at publishing houses whose jobs consist of going through huge slush piles of manuscripts every week.
-After reading between two and three hundred manuscripts, I found that only about seven of them truly highlighted for me.
+After reading between two and three hundred manuscripts, I found that only about seven of them highlighted for me.
 And what was amazing is that the other judges, located all across the country, chose almost the same Top 5 as I did.
-Editors at publishing houses have seen every version of every theme ever written.
-If your story is indeed original or has a new spin, they will be so excited to hire you as the author.
-They've been waiting for you to show up!
-Nobody is going to take your story!

 how do I handle being rejected?